18/12/23

 According to forecasts, the UAE’s economy will constantly grow and diversify.
 Furthermore, depending mainly on the government for national employment is considered unsustainable.
 With a young and growing population, the UAE determined a pressing need for developing an economic nationalism.

-Therefore, in 2022, the government has initiated ambitious plans to spur economic growth through human capital development.
-Now, the private sector companies must proactively contribute by creating additional opportunities in the workplace to align with this vision.
+Therefore, in 2022, the government initiated ambitious plans to spur economic growth through human capital development.
+Now, private sector companies must proactively contribute by creating additional workplace opportunities that align with this vision.
 The UAE admits that strategic investment in future skills is imperative to prepare young Emiratis for the evolving job landscape.

 Emiratisation Targets

-For the year 2023, the companies need to ensure that 4% of their skilled workforce comprises Emiratis.
+Companies need to ensure that 4% of their skilled workforce comprises Emiratis by 2023.
 Accordingly, private employers’ Emiratisation efforts must include attracting local talent and retaining and nurturing it as competition intensifies.

 The ultimate goal is to achieve at least a 10% increase in Emiratisation of the skilled workforce by 2026.